phsantosjr/docker-ssl-letsencrypt-nginx/README.md

-# Docker + Let's Encrypt + Certbot - SSL/HTTPS criação e renovação#
+# Docker + Let's Encrypt + Certbot - SSL/HTTPS create and renovate#

-Projeto para criar e renovar o certificado SSL de sites utilizando Docker + Let's Encrypt, Certbot e Nginx

-Esse exemplo roda o NGINX via Docker e o proxy_pass roda em um projeto Django.
+This project you can use to manager your's SSL Certifieds using Docker Containers.

+In this example, we use NGINX as reverse project.

+## Version ##

+1.1

 ### Stack ###